allergic contact dermatitis

 If you're looking for dependable clothing that won't interfere with your comfort as you celebrate your new baby, visit our collections to view our extensive selection of allergy-free organic cotton collections.
 Meanwhile, if you want to know more about Wet Wrap Therapy, read here.

-DISCLAIMER: The information presented on Cottonique is not, and will never be, intended to be a substitute for professional medical advice, diagnosis, or treatment.
-All content materials found on this site, from text, treatments, outcomes, charts, graphics, photographs, and study findings, are created and published for general informational purposes only.
-It should not, in any way, be construed as a standard of care to be followed by a user of the website.
+DISCLAIMER: The information provided on Cottonique’s website is intended solely for general informational purposes and should never be considered a substitute for professional medical advice, diagnosis, or treatment.
+All content—including text, treatments, outcomes, charts, graphics, photographs, and study findings—is created for educational purposes and should not be regarded as establishing a standard of care.

 Reading next